 You can forget the patch if your leak comes from a tube’s seams.
 They never hold, and air seeps out from underneath on the seam.
 Save yourself some time and effort and use a new tube.

 Instead of throwing out old tubes, use them in clever ways on your bike, such as a useful elastic band, and for projects around the house.

 10. Minimize riding in wet weather

-When it rains, crud and debris get washed up to the road shoulders.
+Crud and debris get washed up to the road shoulders when it rains.
 As cyclists, we ride on the road shoulders.
-This is where the tire gets into contact with these which could cause a puncture.
+This is where the tire gets into contact with these, which could cause a puncture.

-But if you absolutely have to ride in the rain, then proceed with caution.
+But if you have to ride in the rain, proceed with caution.

 11. Don’t talk about it!

 A debatable theory for some, but in my experience, it’s true.

 Call it superstition, but if you start talking about how long it’s been since you’ve had a flat around experienced cyclists, they’ll stop you mid-sentence.
 It isn’t something you talk about.